bmatcuk/njk-brunch-static/README.md

   }
 ```

-Most options passed to nunjucks-brunch-static are passed, verbatim, to [nunjucks](https://github.com/mozilla/nunjucks), with the exception of:
+Most options passed to njk-brunch-static are passed, verbatim, to [nunjucks](https://github.com/mozilla/nunjucks), with the exception of:

 * **fileMatch** _(default: `/\.static\.njk/`)_